-C. Other-KACALP, an affiliate of the Advisor, made an equity contribution of \$10 to the Company on December 18, 2018.
+C. Other - KACALP, an affiliate of the Advisor, made equity contributions of \$600 during the year ended December 31, 2022.
+See Note 12 - Subsequent Events.

 Note 4.
 Investments

 The following table presents the composition of the Company's investment portfolio at amortized cost and fair value as of December 31, 2022 and 2021: